DraperRiley/SL-Project/README.md

 We can see that the CNN achieves much higher accuracy over the test_data than both KNN and ANNs.
 As CNNs are data hungry models, with more images an even higher accuracy can surely be achieved.

+## Conclusion

+Due the high non-linearity of images, it was expected that both KNN and ANNs would severely underperform comparedn to CNNs.
+In the future I would like to see how other more complex models such as Support Vector Machines are able to handle this problem.